 Needless to say, how many daily things people do with their smartphones nowadays, and shopping is becoming one of the top options.
 Besides, mobile adaptation is among the core web vitals of search engine optimization.
 If you want an e-commerce website to be googled successfully and let the visitors have a seamless shopping experience from any device, make the product page mobile-friendly and reconsider the layout to make the interface convenient and navigable for mobile devices.
 Some e-commerce platforms go even further and also invest in creating their native applications for iOS and Android, but for many small businesses, it may appear not affordable or even not reasonable.
 Anyway, the product page, as well as the rest of the website pages, should be responsive and mobile-friendly, no matter if the native app exists or not.

 Minimalistic product page for a fashion brand e-commerce focused on photos, easy choice of color, and responsive to be used on any device

 With product pages intensively used and often updated, there are different cases of running into an error.
-People can accidentally mistype a letter in the URL or the page they saved before may already not exist as the product is already out of stock.
+People can accidentally mistype a letter in the URL, or the page they saved before may not already exist as the product is already out of stock.
 Make sure not to let customers come across an empty error page and go away.
-Connect them to other pages, offer relevant options or categories, do everything to take the advantage of the error page involving a customer to check something else.
+Connect them to other pages, offer relevant options or categories, and do everything to take advantage of the error page involving a customer to check something else.